wanglab-upenn/FILER2/INSTALL.md

 Example configuration file is provided in *data/filer.example.ini*.
 Please set locations of the programs/tools in the config file to the locations in your system.
 The configuration files are also used to specify FILER root directory, FILER metadata file, file schema file, and other parameters.
+NOTE: the FILER data locations can be specified after FILER data has been installed locally (see below).

 ```
 # FILER configuration file